rlavid/ravkav/README.md

 # Nuclio Function Automation for Python and Jupyter

-Python package for automatically generating and deploying [nuclio](https://github.com/nuclio/nuclio) serverless functions from code, archives or Jupyter notebooks.
+This is the Python package for automatically generating and deploying [nuclio](https://github.com/nuclio/nuclio) serverless functions from code, archives or Jupyter notebooks.
-Providing a powerful mechanism for automating code and function generation, simple debugging, lifecycle management, and native integration into data-science tools.
+It provides a powerful mechanism for automating code and function generation, simple debugging, lifecycle management, and native integration into data-science tools.

 #### The package provides the following features